 Every claim for damages must have a basis in the law.
 Furthermore, there is an established process for demanding compensation that begins long before a case ever gets to court.
 Only by following this process can you maximize your chances for success.
 As a result, you might wish to reach out to a knowledgeable lawyer to discuss the Michigan personal injury case process.
 A well-versed attorney could help to guide you through each step of establishing a claim, gathering evidence, and requesting full and fair compensation.

 The first step in starting the personal injury case process is to identify the proper defendant in Michigan.
-This may be another driver in a car crash, a property owner in a trip and fall incident, or even a hospital in a medical malpractice case.
+This may be another driver in a car crash, a property owner in a trip and fall incident, a violent person in an assault case, a violent police officer in a positional asphyxia case, a caretaker in a child abuse case when they suffer from shaken baby syndrome, a restaurant when a customer has an allergic reaction to its food, or even a hospital in a medical malpractice case.
+Other situations that may result in an injury claim are negligent personal trainers, incidents involving the hazing of students, hair salon or tattoo injuries, accidents resulting in amputation, paralysis, spinal cord injury, brain trauma, burns, or other catastrophic injuries, and incidents involving fireworks or other exploding products.
+Claims may also involve wrongfully imprisoned individuals or those who died in prison.
 In many instances, a co-defendant will be an insurance company.

 If so, much of the pre-trial case will run through that insurance company.
 In fact, it is often enough to start a claim by merely sending an insurance company a letter stating that an incident has occurred and that they should accept liability.